Superior Labral Tear (SLAP Tear)

 Immediately following surgery, your arm will be placed in a sling, which you’ll be required to wear for two to four weeks.
 This allows the shoulder to heal and reduces the risk of complications.
 When directed by your doctor, you will remove the sling and begin a physical therapy program to regain range of motion and increase flexibility in the shoulder.

-Once healing has progressed to an appropriate point, you’ll begin working with your physical therapist to strengthen the muscles of the shoulder and the rotator cuff.
+Once healing has progressed to an appropriate point, you’ll begin working with your physical therapist or athletic trainer to strengthen the muscles of the shoulder and the rotator cuff.

 It’s important to follow all directions given to you by your orthopedic specialist and your physical therapist.
-Your orthopedic specialist will closely monitor your progress after surgery and will inform you when you can return to playing sports — this is typically once you have regained full range of motion and strength without experiencing pain.
+Your orthopedic specialist will closely monitor your progress after surgery and will inform you when you can return to playing sports.
+This is typically once you have regained a full range of motion and strength without experiencing pain.

 A biceps anchor tear refers to damage where the biceps tendon connects to the top of the labrum.
 It sounds serious, but with proper diagnosis and treatment—whether physical therapy or a minimally invasive procedure like biceps tenodesis—many patients recover well and return to full activity.